Virtues and Vices

 Holy shame does not despise the good.
 It protects it from profanation.

 The City of Man hardens the face and calls that hardness strength.
-The City of God preserves a conscience still capable of reverence.
+The City of God preserves a still capable of reverence.
 That is why holy shame remains a real moral good.
 Without it, brazenness spreads quickly.
 With it, the soul retains one of its protections against corruption.

 Footnotes